Enzo

 Challenge

-How can friction between designers and developers be reduced?
+How can friction between designers and developers be reduced in the new design system?

 Goals